akshay1996ind/test/README.md

 ### prerequisite & assumption
 **for local deployment**
-* assuming that Python version 3, PySpark and Hadoop-home set to the current working environment.
+ Assuming that Python version 3, PySpark and Hadoop-home set to the current working environment.

 ### Code Outline
 **High-level Overview**